Monasteries, Mountains, & Discovery: Vanndana’s Solo Bhutan Trip with Thrillophilia

 The rivers whisper peace.

-In Bhutan, I found not silence,
+In Bhutan, she found not silence,

 But the music of a quiet breeze."